 Social scripts often propagate negative realities.
 You can rewrite your social scripts and share an upbeat message.
 For example, change the way you begin when you make telephone calls.
 Instead of starting out by apologizing for a delay in getting back to someone or saying you’re swamped, start with something positive.
 Likewise, to motivate your team, start a meeting by saying, “I’m happy to see you all today” instead of “Let’s get going because we have so much to do.”

 To make your social script more positive, heed your facial expression, body language and tone of voice.
 Smile, lean forward and speak with warmth.
-Inject humor into your conversation.
+Inject humour into your conversation.
 Society sees funny people as being more intelligent, better leaders and more attractive romantic partners.

 “If you or your team are going through a rough period, ramp up the ratio of positive interactions, even by doing something as simple as complimenting someone or bringing in doughnuts.”

 Working with others in a joint effort to overcome failure or adversity often creates strong bonds.
-In that way, stress in the workplace can build tighter bonds.
+In that way, the stress in the workplace can build tighter bonds.
 In 2011, Adobe shared a video showing how it triumphed over adversity.
 Behind the Splash Screen: The Making of CS5 covers how Adobe failed when it first released Creative Suite 5, one of its flagship products.
 In the video, team members describe with pride how they successfully revised their entire code within six months – a job that normally would take a year.

 I would rate the book at 9.5 / 10.0 for all the awesome lessons.
 The language is easy to read.
 So, it’s great.